 Osborn, is president of Osborn Drugs, Inc., in Miami, Okla.
 He graduated from the University of Oklahoma College of Pharmacy and received his PharmD from Oklahoma University.

-Fifth vice president, is the newest member to join this roster of pharmacy leaders for NCPA, which occurred with her induction at the House of Delegates.
-She opened Kids Meds Pharmacy in 2003, which specializes in prescription drugs for children.
+Third vice president, opened Kids Meds Pharmacy in 2003, which specializes in prescription drugs for children.

 Hoey is the Chief Executive Officer of the National Community Pharmacists Association.
 He has spent 20+ years working in and representing community pharmacies.

 NCPA represents the 23,000 community pharmacies and their pharmacists.